tewhatuora/api-standards/docs/api-development/02-API Design.md

 application?
 Below are some situations where an API may be more
 appropriate:

-- When applications are screen scraping data your website
+- When applications are screen scraping data from your website

 - When your organisation holds a single authoritative source of the truth